 New Rules and Policies — Who Decides?

 A medical doctor whose daughter was a resident in one of our communities wanted the association to be declared a non-smoking complex.
-When he contacted me (CMCA with the management company), I explained that this not a decision made by management.
+When he contacted me (CMCA with the management company), I explained that this was not a decision made by management.
 Rather, it would require an amendment to the declaration.
-He was not dissuaded, and continued to send me anti-smoking materials and impassioned emails about the dangers of secondhand smoke.
-I finally had to have the association legal counsel send him a letter verifying the process to implement such a change.
+He was not dissuaded and continued to send me anti-smoking materials and impassioned emails about the dangers of secondhand smoke.
+I finally had to have the association's legal counsel send him a letter verifying the process to implement such a change.

 Rather than work with the HOA board to garner support for an amendment to the declaration, he ended his anti-smoking campaign.
 He meant well, but he just didn’t understand how it works.
 Unfortunately, this is the case with a lot of homeowners in any community.
 They are trying to get involved as a stakeholder in what happens in their neighborhood (usually a positive thing).
 But they don’t necessarily know where to direct that energy, so they come directly to you.
 When this happens, rather than playing along, it’s important to explain what is and is not within your power.

 While it might be easier to convince one person to implement change by decree, that contradicts the spirit of a representative democracy, which is at the foundation of community associations.
-While it can be a slow and messy process, working with your elected board and neighbors to reach consensus is in every homeowners’ best interest.
+While it can be a slow and messy process, working with your elected board and neighbors to reach a consensus is in every homeowners’ best interest.

 Assessments and Fees — and Who Works for Whom?